Cancer Research UK logo.

 Treatment

-Depending on the design of the trial, they may be put into one of the treatment groups at random.
+Depending on the design of the trial, people may be put into one of the treatment groups at random.
 This makes sure the different trial groups are even and means the results are more reliable.
 You can read about what a randomised trial is.

 Analysis of the results